Ahmed-S7/Social-Distribution/README.md

 Note: One contributor has withdrawn from the course and has been removed as a contributor with their written consent.
 Their code remains cited where used.

-API Documentaation can be found in the [Project Wiki](https://github.com/uofa-cmput404/s25-project-white/wiki/API-Documentation)
+API Documentation can be found in the [Project Wiki](https://github.com/uofa-cmput404/s25-project-white/wiki/API-Documentation)